AztecProtocol/aztec-packages/yarn-project/aztec-cli/README.md

 ### register-public-key

-Register an account's public key to the RPC server
+Register an account's public key to the RPC server.
+To read about how keys are generated and used, head to our docs [here](https://github.com/AztecProtocol/aztec-packages/blob/master/docs/docs/aztec/developer/wallet-providers/keys.md#addresses-partial-addresses-and-public-keys).

 Syntax: